vimc/montagu-task-queue/README.md

 ## Testing

-Run the message queue and task queue as described above, then run `pytest`.
+Run the dependencies and task queue as described above, then run `pytest`.

 ## Docker